On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

 Observe that by excluding isolated vertices, the remaining graph of $ G'\backslash E(H)$ has exactly the same structure as described in Lemma~\ref{two_ways}.
-If $m$ is even, we follow the first way in Lemma~\ref{two_ways} to give it a $2$-edge-coloring.
-If $m$ is odd, we choose the second way.
+If $m$ is even, we use the first $2$-edge-coloring from Lemma~\ref{two_ways}.
+Contrarily, if $m$ is odd, we use the second $2$-edge-coloring from Lemma~\ref{two_ways}.
 In either case, we eventually obtain an odd $3$-edge-coloring for $G'=G\backslash \{e\}$.
+Note that the color $3$ appears at both endvertices of $e$.
+Assigning the color $4$ to $e$ completes a nice coloring of $G$.